Sex hormone-binding globulin: High or low levels

-SHBG levels are decreased by androgens, administration of anabolic steroids, polycystic ovary syndrome, hypothyroidism, obesity, Cushing's syndrome, and acromegaly.
-Low SHBG levels increase the probability of Type 2 Diabetes.
+SHBG levels are decreased by androgens, administration of anabolic steroids, polycystic ovary syndrome (PCOS), hypothyroidism, obesity, Cushing's syndrome, and acromegaly.
+Low SHBG levels increase the probability of type 2 diabetes.
 SHBG levels increase with estrogenic states (oral contraceptives), pregnancy, hyperthyroidism, cirrhosis, anorexia nervosa, and certain drugs.
-Long-term calorie restriction of more than 50 percent (in rodents) increases SHBG, while lowering free and total testosterone and estradiol.
-DHEA-S, which lacks affinity for SHBG, is not affected by calorie restriction.
-Polycystic Ovarian Syndrome is associated with insulin resistance and excess insulin lowers SHBG, which increases free testosterone levels.
+Long-term calorie restriction increases SHBG in rodents and men, while lowering free and total testosterone and estradiol and having no effect on DHEA-S, which lacks affinity for SHBG.
+PCOS is associated with insulin resistance and excess insulin lowers SHBG, which increases free testosterone levels.

-In the womb the human fetus has a low level of SHBG allowing increased activity of sex hormones.
+In utero, the human fetus has a low level of SHBG, allowing increased activity of sex hormones.
 After birth, the SHBG level rises and remains at a high level throughout childhood.
 At puberty the SHBG level halves in girls and goes down to a quarter in boys.
 The change at puberty is triggered by growth hormone, and its pulsatility differs in boys and girls.
-In pregnant women in the third trimester of pregnancy the SHBG level escalates to five to ten times the usual level for a woman.
+In the third trimester of pregnancy, the SHBG level of the parent escalates to five to ten times the usual level for a woman.
 A hypothesis is that this protects against the effect of hormone produced by the fetus.

 Obese girls are more likely to have an early menarche due to lower levels of SHBG.
 Anorexia or a lean physique in women leads to higher SHBG levels, which in turn can lead to amenorrhea.